My Agave is flowering and soon it will die...(sob sob) Why?

 The genus Agave occurs natively in arid and tropical regions from the southern USA to northern South America, and throughout the Caribbean.
 More than 200 species are recognized.

+It is a common misconception that agaves are cacti.
+Agaves are closely related to the lily and amaryllis families, and are not related to cacti.
 The name agave is derived from the Greek and means "noble," referring to their tall flower stalk.
 Some agave species have stalks reaching 40 feet.
 Agaves have many common and native local names including maguey, mescal, lechuguilla, amole and Century Plant.
 Agaves are rosette plants that live for several to many years before flowering.
 Each rosette will flower only once, then die.
 The English common name, Century Plant, is based on the mistaken belief that the plants grow for 100 years before blooming.
 In fact, some of the smaller species flower when only 3 to 4 years old.
 The larger species may live for 40 to 50 years before flowering.

 Compare its size and height with mine.
 I'm about 5'3"